Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects likely affecting the region: Taylors Creek Residential Estate and Kings Park Reserve Sports Facilities Upgrades.
-Other notable projects include Cairnlea Remediation Project and Sunshine Hospital Emergency Department Redevelopment, with the following list highlighting those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+Two projects are identified by AreaSearch as potentially impacting the region: Taylors Creek Residential Estate, Kings Park Reserve Sports Facilities Upgrades, Cairnlea Remediation Project, and Sunshine Hospital Emergency Department Redevelopment.
+The following details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.